avidianity/firestore-eloquent/README.md

 # firestore-eloquent

-A library for creating eloquent models in firestore inspired heavily by Laravel's Eloquent.
+A library for creating eloquent models in firestore inspired heavily by Laravel's Eloquent ORM.

 ## Setup